SqueezyDough/browser-technologies-1920/README.md

 The app uses a progressive disclosed form.
 The manual return PIN works with HTML and server side rendering.

 #### Usable
-The app uses local storage to get the return PIN and fetch the user progression.
+The app uses local storage to get the return PIN and fetch the user progression from the server.

 #### Pleasurable